DannyChee1/qwen2.5-7b-benchmark/README.md

   <img src="screenshots/open/open-ttft.png" width="48.4%" alt="TTFT percentiles during the open-loop sweep">
 </p>

-Throughput tracks the offered rate step for step, and TTFT p95 stays under 300 ms through 56 req/s.
-The jump at the right edge is the start of the 63 req/s point.
+Throughput follows the offered rate step for step, and TTFT p95 stays under 300 ms through 56 req/s.
+The spike at the right edge is the 63 req/s point starting.

 **Findings.**

-- One H100 serves 56 req/s within the SLO.
-At 63 req/s, just under the ceiling, every bound breaks at once: TTFT p95 jumps to 1.1 s, TPOT p95 to 124 ms, and 2 requests fail.
-At 70 req/s the server tops out at 63 req/s and the queue grows without bound, so open loop puts the ceiling in the same place as closed loop.
+- **One H100 serves 56 req/s inside the SLO.** At 63 req/s, just under the ceiling, everything breaks at once: TTFT p95 jumps to 1.1 s, TPOT p95 to 124 ms, and 2 requests fail.
+At 70 req/s the server tops out at 63 req/s and the queue grows without bound, the same ceiling the closed loop found.
-- Autoscaling: add a replica when the smoothed per-replica request rate exceeds 0.7 times the highest passing rate, about 39 req/s here, for two minutes.
-A non-empty queue is the leading indicator.
+- **Autoscale at 70% of that.** Add a replica when a replica's smoothed request rate stays above 39 req/s for two minutes.
+Requests piling up in the waiting queue are the earliest warning.
-- The answer is higher than the closed-loop sweep implied.
-At about 40 req/s, open-loop p95 TTFT is 74 ms against 624 ms in closed loop.
-Closed-loop clients with identical request lengths move in lockstep, so every prompt queues behind C-1 others for prefill.
+- **Real traffic does better than the closed loop suggested.** At about 40 req/s, p95 TTFT is 74 ms open loop and 624 ms closed loop.
+Closed-loop clients send identical requests in lockstep, so every prompt queues behind C-1 others for prefill.
 Poisson arrivals spread prefill out over time.

 <p>
   <img src="plots/closed-vs-open.png" width="49%" alt="Closed against open loop: p95 TTFT and p95 TPOT at the same achieved throughput">